 The factory default Username is "super" and the default Password is "pass".

 Click Connect to redirect drive

-Drive Redirection is only possible with Windows 2000 and above.

-The Drive Redirection works on a low SCSI level and the SCSI protocol cannot recognize partitions; therefore the whole drive selected will be shared instead of any particular partition.

-While connecting to a legacy KVM switch, please select PS/2 mouse fore Keyboard/Mouse setting from webpage.
-Otherwise user may not be able to use HotKeys.
+- 1. Drive Redirection is only possible with Windows 2000 and above versions. - 2.
+The Drive Redirection works on a low SCSI level and the SCSI protocol cannot recognize partitions; therefore the whole drive selected will be shared instead of any particular partition. - 3.
+While connecting to a legacy KVM switch, please select PS/2 mouse for Keyboard/Mouse setting from webpage.
+Otherwise you will not be able to use Hot-key.